 Mrs. Cubilette devotes her spare time to her marriage and family, to continuing education and to physical fitness and related pursuits.

 Shirlee Proctor Davidson has a B.S.N. degree from the University of Iowa and a M.S.N. degree from the University of Nebraska with a clinical specialty in psychiatric-mental health nursing.
 She is a member of Sigma Theta Tau, Nursing Honor Society as well as the American Psychiatric Nurses Association, the International Society of Psychiatric Nurses and the New Mexico Nurses Association.
-She is president-elect of the American Psychiatric Nurses Association, New Mexico Chapter and a board member and executive committee member of the New Mexico Center for Nursing Excellence.
+She is president of the American Psychiatric Nurses Association, New Mexico Chapter and a board member, secretary and executive committee member of the New Mexico Center for Nursing Excellence.
+She serves on the Undergraduate Committee of the American Psychiatric Nurses Association.
 She is a published author and has given presentations nationally.
+Her professional experience includes acute care, out-patient care, liaison consultation in a general hospital, college mental health counseling and education.
 She retired from Santa Fe Community College as an Associate Professor after teaching psychiatric-mental health nursing theory and clinicals from 2003-2012.
-Shirlee is currently an Independent Practitioner and Consultant.
-In January 2012 she was appointed to be a Commissioner on the Santa Fe County Health Planning and Policy Commission and a member of the Santa Fe City Health Planning Committee.
-She is currently President of the philanthropic organizaton P.E.O., Chapter BL of New Mexico.
+Shirlee is currently an Independent Practitioner and Consultant and teaches part-time for Kaplan Nursing NCLEX review.
+In January 2012, she was appointed to be a Commissioner on the Santa Fe County Health Planning and Policy Commission and a member of the Santa Fe City Health Planning Committee.
+She is currently president of the philanthropic organization P.E.O., Chapter BL of New Mexico and a member of First Presbyterian Church of Santa Fe.

 It is a pleasure to serve as President of the New Mexico APNA chapter!
 I've been a Registered Nurse for 19 years, 17 of those years in psychiatry/Behavioral Health.
 I am the owner of The Kolomeir Clinic, an adult outpatient full-service psychiatric clinic in the Northeast Heights of Albuquerque.
 My MSN degrees are in Adult Health and Adult Psychiatric Mental Health.
 My MBA is focused in management and I sat on the New Mexico Organization of Nurse Executive (NMONE) Board as a member-at-large in 2008-09.
 In that capacity I learned how important it is to draw on the experience of nurses throughout New Mexico, not just within the urban hubs.
 I have participated in research, presented at the 2003 SouthWest Nursing Research Conference and am skilled at crafting policy for the psychiatric hospital.
 I spent 11 years at Presbyterian Kaseman Behavioral Health inpatient hospital, and led the Presbyterian statewide initiative on suicide assessment/management.
 Evidenced-based practice, political presence, creating awareness of what "psych" nurses do, and attracting nurses into our discipline are a big part of my vision for the New Mexico APNA chapter.

-I am a psychiatric nurse working on the acute psychiatric ward of the Veterans Administration Hospital in Albuquerque.
-I hold a Bachelor of Arts degree in Psychology from the University of Minnesota and an Associate in Applied Science degree in Nursing from the Santa Fe Community College.
-I manage care for patients with varied levels of psychological and medical acuity, with a focus on the specific needs of our veterans.
-I am a member of Phi Theta Kappa, the APNA and am certified in Nonviolent Crisis Intervention by the Crisis Prevention Institute.
+Jill is the Assistant Nurse Manager of the Adult Acute Psychiatric Unit at the Veterans Administration Hospital in Albuquerque, New Mexico.
+She has a Bachelor of Arts degree in Psychology from the University of Minnesota and an Associate in Applied Science Degree in Nursing from Santa Fe Community College in Santa Fe, NM.
+Jill is ANCC board certified in Psychiatric Mental Health Nursing.
+She manages care for patients with varying levels of psychological and medical acuity, with a focus on the specific needs of veterans.
+Jill is a member of Phi Theta Kappa Honorary Society and is the treasurer of APNA New Mexico Chapter.